Learning from Similar Linear Representations: Adaptivity, Minimaxity, and Robustness: Introduction

 \textbf{Representation MTL and TL:} \cite{baxter2000model} is among the earliest works to study the theory of representation MTL under general function classes, where all tasks are generated from the same distribution. \cite{maurer2016benefit} improved their results by using the analysis based on Rademacher complexity. \cite{ando2005framework} explored the case of semi-supervised learning.
 More recently, \cite{du2020few} and \cite{tripuraneni2021provable} studied linear model \eqref{eq: linear model intro} with $S = [T]$ and $h = 0$, i.e., under the assumption that there are no outlier tasks and all tasks share the same representation.
-They proposed the so-called task diversity condition, under which the learning rate can be significantly improved. \cite{tripuraneni2020theory} extended the analysis to general non-linear models and provided general results.
-There are also related works on federated representation learning \citep{collins2021exploiting, duchi2022subspace}, tensor representation meta-learning \citep{deng2022learning}, conditional meta-learning \citep{denevi2020advantage}, and matrix completion via representation MTL \citep{zhou2021multi}.
-Note that MTL under the assumption that $\bbetaks{t}$'s in \eqref{eq: linear model intro} share the same or similar support sets \citep{lounici2009taking, lounici2011oracle, jalali2010dirty, li2021targeting, xu2021learning} can also be seen as a special case of the general representation MTL.
+They proposed the so-called task diversity condition, under which the learning rate can be significantly improved by a non-convex empirical risk minimization (ERM) algorithm. \cite{tripuraneni2020theory} extended the analysis to general non-linear models and provided general results. \cite{thekumparampil2021statistically} proposed a polynomial-time alternating gradient descent algorithm that achieves similar performance as ERM but avoids solving the non-convex optimization directly. \cite{meunier2023nonlinear} characterizes the shared representation via a mapping into a finite-dimensional subspace of a reproducing kernel Hilbert space (RKHS).
+Other related works include federated representation learning \citep{collins2021exploiting, duchi2022subspace}, tensor representation meta-learning \citep{deng2022learning}, conditional meta-learning \citep{denevi2020advantage}, and matrix completion via representation MTL \citep{zhou2021multi}.
+Note that MTL under the assumption that $\bbetaks{t}$'s in \eqref{eq: linear model intro} share the same or similar support sets \citep{lounici2009taking, lounici2011oracle, jalali2010dirty, li2021targeting, xu2021learning} can also be viewed as a special case of the general representation MTL.